Diputación del General del Reino de Aragón: The conflicts of competence of the 16th century

 That is, for the original function of administration of Hacienda for which the institution was created in the 14th century.
-This "reparo" was ratified in the 1592 Tarazona Corts.
+This "reparo" was ratified in the Cortes of Tarazona.
 From then on, the Diputación could not dispose of the collection obtained from the Generalidades tax, limiting itself to being a mere element of the administration.

 The 17th century: the decadence of the institution

 From then on, the Diputación was concerned with keeping alive the flame of the institutions and the existence of a ruling class in Aragon, manifested in an enormous work of legal and historical literature on the peculiarities of the region.
 Thus, since 1601, the Archive of the Kingdom of Aragon was organized and the writing of historical works was promoted by the Chroniclers of Aragon, among which Lupercio Leonardo de Argensola with his Información de los sucesos de Aragón de 1590 y 1591, en que se advierten los yerros de algunos autores... ("Information on the events of Aragon in 1590 and 1591, in which the errors of some authors are noted...") and the work of his brother Bartolomé Leonardo de Argensola, Alteraciones populares de Zaragoza del año 1591 "Popular alteraciones of Zaragoza in the year 1591", written to counteract the Philippine version of the events; or the Anales of Juan Costa and Jerónimo Martel, eyewitnesses and chroniclers of the Kingdom, which were nevertheless destroyed by the royal censorship.

 The Diputación also undertook the cartography of the kingdom, entrusted to the Portuguese Juan Bautista Lavaña and Ceremonial y breve relación de todos los cargos y cosas ordinarias de la Diputación del Reino de Aragón ("Ceremonial and brief relation of all the charges and ordinary things of the Diputación del Reino de Aragón"), by its Lieutenant Warden, Lorenzo Ibáñez de Aoiz.
 Both works were completed in 1611.
 On the other hand, the Diputación ordered to burn the Historia de las cosas sucedidas en este Reyno ("History of the things that happened in this Kingdom") in six volumes by the Castilian Antonio de Herrera because "in said Chronicles many things contrary to the truth were said" and Vicencio Blasco de Lanuza was entrusted with the writing of Historias eclesiásticas y seculares de Aragón ("Ecclesiastical and secular histories of Aragon"), whose second volume, which dealt with the serious events that had recently occurred, was published in 1619, three years before the first, which gives an idea of the intention to respond to Herrera's vision.